Act 6 Act 3, Part 9 of 11 (yes 11 not 10, at least 95% sure of this)

 You are now Calliope.

 This picture of Calliope’s room has a LOT to unpack.
 A really, really huge amount.
 To my recollection, Calliope examines most of this stuff as we go on so I won’t cover everything here at once.
 I imagine the things that stick out to readers the most might be the shackle on her leg with Caliborn’s symbol, Karkat’s ~ATH book, and Doc Scratch’s gun.
 All some interesting hints right away at her identity and backstory.
 Each of the things I mentioned hints at a different part of that backstory.
-The book hints at where her room originally was, Doc Scratch’s gun hints that her brother is Lord English, and her shackle hints at the true nature of cherubs.
+The book hints that she lives on the trolls’ meteor, Doc Scratch’s gun hints that her brother is Lord English, and her shackle hints at the true nature of cherubs.

 When Calliope takes off her horns and lays them on top of her white wig, things look REALLY familiar.
 We now know what Complacency of the Learned was foreshadowing, in a really obtuse and twisted around way.
 When that story was described and peeked at in Roxy’s narration pages, it probably doesn’t make sense to first-time readers, but when rereading, everything almost falls into place.
 By “almost”, I mean that it’s not a precise retelling, but twisted and remixed to the point of confusion.

-Also now that we know as much about the Condesce as we do—that she was watched over and nudged by Calliope and Caliborn’s mother this whole time—it makes even more sense than before that she would be intimidated by those stories, with strange twisted retellings of the cherubs’ lives.
+Also now that we know more about the Condesce through Skaianet Systems—that she was watched over and nudged by Calliope and Caliborn’s mother this whole time—it makes even more sense than before that she would be intimidated by those stories, with strange twisted retellings of the cherubs’ lives.

 You have many fond memories of solo-cosplay in your room.
 It’s a lot of fun and alarmingly comfortable to just lounge around your room in-character.